sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

 `group_has_transient_sheet`
 : Returns `true`
-  if group the active group has a transient sheet.
+  if the active group has a transient sheet.

   ::: tip Added in build 4050 {added}
   :::